natesilva/jshint-external.tmbundle/README.md

 * Validate automatically when you save your file, and on-demand.
 * Intelligently uses `.jshintrc` settings, whether stored in the same directory tree as your source file, in your home directory, or referenced from a `package.json` file.
-* Uses a *separately-installed* copy of `jshint`.
+* Uses a separately-installed copy of `jshint`.
     * Does not include a bundled (possibly outdated) copy of JSHint.
     * Fewer dependency problems.
-* Common error and warning codes include a link to the relevant explanation on [jslinterrors.com](http://jslinterrors.com/).
+* Common error codes include a link to the relevant explanation on [jslinterrors.com](http://jslinterrors.com/).

 ![Screenshot 2](https://raw.github.com/natesilva/jshint-external.tmbundle/master/with-errors.png)

 ## Install

-First, install JSHint if you have not done so already:
+First, install JSHint:

 1. Install [Node.js](https://nodejs.org/).
 2. `[sudo] npm install -g jshint`